 It would be nice if I could say I have degrees and certificates in Fine Arts or Photography.
 But that just isn’t the case.
 I started photography as a hobby in my early 20’s, taking random images of street scenes, landscape and eventually candid photos of people at BBQ’s and events.
 It just seemed so much more natural to me to capture moments and the expressions in ordinary circumstances.
 When my images started showing up in local magazines and exhibits, I realized people really liked what I captured.

-15 years later I have limited my work to candid portraiture.
-I love to capture and create pieces of art.
-To tell a story through images.
-To give something to a family that they can keep for a lifetime.
+15 years later I have limited my work to candid, lifestyle photography.
+I love to capture and create pieces of art, tell a story through images; give something to a family that they can enjoy for a lifetime.

 Tina is a member of WPPI (Wedding & Portrait Photography International), WPPM (Wedding & Portrait Photographers Malaysia) and, most recently, PSNZ (Photographic Society of New Zealand).
-She is currently awaiting acceptance into NZIPP.
+She has photographed high-profile musicians and celebrities.
 Her work has appeared in numerous publications and social media around the world.